Dallas Heart Study

 Opportunity for Research and Collaboration

-“The DHS provides a resource for the greater scientific community, and especially the UT Southwestern faculty and research trainees,” says Helen Hobbs, M.D., Director of the Dallas Heart Study.
+“The DHS provides a resource for the greater scientific community, and especially the UT Southwestern faculty and research trainees,” Dr. Hobbs says.
 Interested investigators need to write a short proposal that summarizes the hypothesis to be tested and the data requested.